-Popular Culture examines the role and importance of popular culture, exploring its roots, historical effects, and social impact.
-Students are introduced to the factors that create and shape popular culture, such as media milestones, celebrities, icons, influencers and the paradigm shift created by the internet.
-Students will develop critical thinking skills to understand the meaning, significance, and value of the different aspects of popular culture, while analyzing their own cultural knowledge and opinions.
+Cultural Studies examines the role and importance of culture by exploring its roots, historical effects, social impact, and modern environment.
+Students are introduced to the factors that create and shape culture, such as media, technological advancements, influential people, and economic conditions.
+Students will develop critical thinking skills to understand the meaning, significance, and value of the different aspects of culture.